imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Edit ›

 #### Delete...
 Removes selected Path(s) from the Path Manager.
-If no Paths are selected, all Paths are deleted.
+Note that children of selected paths are not deleted by default unless selected.
+To include them, choose _Append Children To Selection_ from Path Manager's contextual menu.
+Also, if no Paths are selected, all Paths are deleted.

 #### Duplicate...
 Duplicates the selected path.
-Only one Path may be duplicated at a time
+Only one Path may be duplicated at a time.

 #### Rename...
 Renames the selected Path.
-Only one Path may be renamed at a time.
-Path names are expected to be unique.
+Only one Path may be renamed at a time because path names are expected to be unique.

-#### Merge Primary Path(s) into Shared Root
-Takes two or more primary paths and merges them into a common root node placed at the centroid defined by starting nodes of the primary paths to be merged.
-This is useful, e.g., when all the paths around a soma have been traced without passing through it.
-Note that this will alter parent-child relationships between Paths and, by consequence, individual nodes.

 #### Combine...
-Combines two or more _disconnected_ paths into one (undoable operation)
+Combines (connects) two or more _disconnected_ paths into one (undoable operation).

 #### Concatenate...
 Concatenates two or more paths into a single un-branched segment.
+Concatenated paths must be oriented in the same direction.
+Can be used to merge non-contiguous fragments from [full-automated tracing](/plugins/snt/step-by-step-instructions#full-automated-tracing) belonging to the same neurite.

 #### Disconnect...
-Disconnects the selected Path from all of its connected Path(s) (Undoable operation).
+Disconnects selected path(s) from all of its connections.
+Note that this is an undoable operation and will force connectiviy of remaining paths to be rearranged.

+#### Merge Primary Path(s) into Shared Root
+Takes two or more primary paths and merges them into a common root node placed at the centroid defined by starting nodes of the primary paths to be merged.
+This is useful, e.g., when all the paths around a soma have been traced without passing through it.
+Note that this will alter parent-child relationships between paths.

+#### Reverse...
+Reverses the orientation of primary path(s) so that the starting node becomes the end-node and vice versa.
+Can be used to correct 'anti-sense' paths created by [full-automated tracing](/plugins/snt/step-by-step-instructions#full-automated-tracing).

 #### Specify Radius...
 Assigns a constant radius to all the nodes of selected Path(s).
 This setting only applies to unfitted Paths and overrides any existing values.

 #### Specify No. Spine\Varicosity Markers...
-Assigns the no. of markers (e.g., spines or varicosities) to be associated to selected path(s)
+Assigns the no. of markers (e.g., spines or varicosities) to be associated to selected path(s) (see [Spine/Varicosity Analysis](/plugins/snt/step-by-step-instructions#spinevaricosity-analysis)).

 #### Ramer-Douglas-Peuker Downsampling...
-Given an inputted maximum permitted distance between adjacent nodes, performs {% include wikipedia title="Ramer–Douglas–Peucker algorithm" %} downsampling on the selected Path(s).
+Simflifies paths by reducing their node density.
+Given an inputted maximum permitted distance between adjacent nodes, performs {% include wikipedia title="Ramer–Douglas–Peucker algorithm" %} downsampling on the selected Path(s) (undoable operation).

 #### Rebuild...
 Resets all Path IDs and recompute connectivity for all paths.
 Useful to reset ill-relationships created from mis-editing paths.